jeremyikwuje/monierate-website/src/blog/virtual-account-number-what-it-is-and-how-it-works-in-nigeria.md

 **They simply serve as a channel for funds transfer.**

 Ultimately, when funds reach these accounts, the transaction details get recorded/documented.
-The money then moves on to the traditional account number linked to such virtual account.
+The money then moves on to the traditional account number linked to such a virtual account.

 ## Conclusion